acasaccia/mgd-cpp-watercalc/trunk/Readme.txt

 0 0 0 0 0 0 0

 Processing phase:
-At each step of the processing phase I sort the unstable vertexes by height + capacity.
+1 Sort the unstable vertexes by height plus capacity
-I select the lowest as current vertex.
+2 Select the lowest as current
-I recursively[1] find the cluster of neighbours with the same height and capacity as current vertex if they exists (I refer to these vertexes as "plateau").
+3 Find the cluster of neighbours with the same height and capacity as current if they exists (I refer to these vertexes as "plateau").
-I recursively[1] find all border neighbours for the plateau (I refer to the border neighbours as "wall").
+4 Find the wall of the plateau (the border vertexes)
-The shortest vertex of the wall determines if selected plateau's capacity has to be incremented.
+5 Shortest vertex of the wall determines if selected plateau's capacity has to be incremented.
-If the shortest wall is stable, I can mark all plateau as stable (there is no way its capacity can further increase).
+6 If shortest wall is stable, mark all plateau as stable (there is no way its capacity can further increase).

-[1] I guess recursion is bad because it could overflow the stack for a huge amount of
+I implemented the whole algorithm without recursion to avoid being limited by stack size for huge amounts of node.
-	cells.
-Having more time I would investigate a way to do it with iteration.

 Container capacities:
 0 0 0 0 0 0 0